“RVCA has separate programs for both boys and girls…”

 The staff does not work with the students for an eight hour shift and then go home.
 Rather, they live with them, tutor them, and take part in all the other student activities.
 In other words, our staff are dedicated to developing strong relationships with the students.

 This constant interaction between the staff and the students allows the staff members to quickly develop a deep relationship with the students.
 It is because of these close relationships that trust is built very quickly between the students and the staff.
-The staff can then effectively mentor the students and encourage them to make positive changes.
+The staff can then effectively mentor the students and encourage them to move in a positive direction.

 The amount of parental involvement is another unique aspect of our school.
-The more involved the parents are, the more the child has a chance to succeed.
-Parents are asked to attend periodic parent training and support meetings.
+The more involved the parents are in their child’s education, the more the child has a chance to succeed.
+Parents are asked to attend periodic parent-teacher conferences and support meetings.
 They also attend a parent support group each time they visit their child at the RVCA campus.
-The parents’ investment in the program encourages their child to be invested in the program as well.
+The parents’ investment in the their child’s education encourages their child to be invested in it as well.

 Teaching Right From Wrong